pygame/pygame/docs/reST/ref/key.rst

     The ``pygame.TEXTINPUT`` event is preferred to the ``unicode`` attribute of ``pygame.KEYDOWN``.
 The attribute ``text`` contains the input.

+.. _key-constants-label:

-The following is a list of all the constants used to represent keyboard keys.
+The following is a list of all the constants (from :mod:`pygame.locals`) used to represent keyboard keys.

 ::